 Ralph W. and Grace M. Showalter Research Trust

-- Annual announcement is sent to academic units and centers in early October.
+- Annual announcement is sent to academic units and centers in mid-September.

-- Pre-proposals are due in the Office of the Vice President for Research (OVPR), from academic colleges/schools or centers, by late November.
+- Pre-proposals are due in the Office of the Executive Vice President for Research and Partnerships (EVPRP), from academic colleges/schools or centers, by late October.

 - An Internal Selection Committee will meet and screen all pre-proposals.

-- Full proposal submissions are due to the OVPR by mid-February.
+- Full proposal submissions are due to the EVPRP in January.